madhuritili/ANALYSIS-AND-DETECTION-OF-CRIME-USING-K-MEANS-ALOGRITHM-A-DEEP-LEARNING-APPROCH/README.md

 This project focuses on analyzing and detecting crime patterns using the K-Means Clustering Algorithm.
 By clustering historical crime data, we aim to uncover crime hotspots and trends that can assist law enforcement and city planners in decision-making.

 🚀 Features

         📊 Clusters crime data based on location and type

         🧭 Identifies potential crime-prone zones

         🗺️ Visual representation using maps and charts

         🧮 Uses K-Means Clustering for unsupervised learning

         💾 Data preprocessing and normalization included

   🛠️ Technologies Used

         🐍 Python

         📚 Pandas, NumPy

         📈 Matplotlib, Seaborn

-🤖 Scikit-learn

-🗺️ Folium (for map visualizations)

 🔍 How It Works

       📥 Load and preprocess crime dataset

       🧹 Clean and normalize data

       📍 Apply K-Means Clustering on latitude, longitude, and other features

       🖼️ Visualize clusters to show crime hotspots

 📂 Dataset

       We use real-world or simulated crime data with fields like:

      🕒 Date & Time

      🏙️ Location (Latitude & Longitude)

      🧾 Crime Type

       🆔 Case ID

-📸 Sample Outputs
-Heatmaps showing high-crime zones

-Clustering visuals on maps

-Summary reports of each cluster